Back to Natural Silk Fibres

 Related products

-PRODUCT of INDIA
+PRODUCT of BELGIUM

 Tencel (Top)